 Know Your Price Limits for Each Item

-Whether you opt for an in-person auction or an online approach, it’s crucial to do your research on upcoming auctions ahead of time.
+Whether you opt for an in-person auction or an online approach, it’s crucial to research upcoming auctions ahead of time.
 Research the auction itself to make sure it’s reputable.
-Then, research the catalog of items to make sure they have what you’re looking for.
-For instance, if you’re looking for a mass spectrometer but the catalog only contains incubators, glassware, and freeze dryers, you know you need to keep looking elsewhere.
+Then, explore the catalog of items to make sure they have what you’re looking for.

-With any item, it’s important to do a diligent quality-check to prevent any maintenance issues or identify any damages.
-The quality of items can be based on a variety of factors such as:
+With any item, it’s essential to do a diligent quality check to prevent any maintenance issues or identify any damages.
+The quality of things can be based on a variety of factors such as:

 - Instrument age: Check the serial number with the manufacturer.

-- Repair/maintenance history: Check the serial number and maintenance history with the manufacturer.
+- Repair/maintenance history: Check the manufacturer’s serial number and maintenance history.

 - Who was using the instrument before you?
 Was it Big Pharma?
 A biotech startup?
 Academia?
 Manufacturer surplus assets?
 Industry usage varies widely in terms of intensity.
 Knowing where it came from can help you determine how it was previously used and whether or not it is worth the investment.

-Keep in mind the information from the manufacturer may not be readily available, but if you can find it, it will be instrumental in assessing the quality of an item.
+Keep in mind the information from the manufacturer may not be readily available.
+Still, it will be instrumental in assessing an item’s quality if you can find it.

 Look for Fees and Charges